ECAL-Technologies-Centre/e-ink/README.md

 #### Changing the time
 1. Click anywhere on the canvas.
 A popup will show the current time.
 2. Click on any of the digits `00:00:00`.
 Hours, minutes and seconds are changed indepedently.
-You can also drag them to increment them faster.
+You can also drag them for fast incrementation.

 #### Troubleshoot
 ###### Cannot connect to ct-zotac-2